Kuxa1/QA/Test Cases/README.md

 # Test Cases

 This folder contains manual and automated test cases for different projects and features.
-The cases are presented in Excel format.
+All cases are presented in Excel format, exceot for the template(also available in a Markdown file).

 ## Purpose
 Test cases define specific conditions and steps under which a feature is tested to ensure it meets functional and non-functional requirements.